As an Amazon Associate we earn from qualifying purchases.

-We can all probably admit to finding ourselves taking one of the thousands of online Buzzfeed quizzes (no judgment here!), so why not take a bra quiz?
+I can all probably admit to finding myself taking one of the thousands of online Buzzfeed quizzes (no judgment here!), so why not take a bra quiz?
 Sure, it might sound a little silly, but it could help you know if you’re at least in the right ballpark.

 If you don’t have time to go and seek the help of a professional fitter, you can try to measure them on your own.
 When measuring, remember that it’s more about your breast size than your ribcage since you won’t be wearing a band.